I am a professor for international relations and political economy at the Department of Political Science at the University of Zurich.

 New paper on the mass politics of disintegration referenda (co-authored by Elias Dinas, Ignacio Jurado, Nikitas Konstantinidis and myself): Disintegration by popular vote: Expectations, foreign intervention and the vote in the 2015 Greek bailout referendum.

-The Special Issue on "The Political Economy of the Euro crisis" (co-edited with Mark Copelovitch and Jeffry Frieden) is forthcoming in Comparative Political Studies.
+The special issue on "The Political Economy of the Euro crisis" (co-edited with Mark Copelovitch and Jeffry Frieden) has been published in Comparative Political Studies.